 Henri Belolo was a French songwriter and producer, born in Casablanca on November 27, 1936.
 He died at the age of 83.
+But before he died, how much Henri belolo net worth was ?

 He joined Sacem as an author on January 5, 1975 and composer soon after.
 He became a definitive member on April 14, 1983.